brianephraim/defualt.github.com/index.md

 ---
 {% include JB/setup %}

 This is the home page in a blog hosted on [GitHub](http://defualt.github.io/).
-The blog was created with the [Jekyll](http://jekyllrb.com/) blogging framework, with guidance from [jekyllbootstrap.com](http://jekyllbootstrap.com/).
+The blog was created with the [Jekyll](http://jekyllrb.com/) framework, with guidance from [jekyllbootstrap.com](http://jekyllbootstrap.com/).

 Jekyll is built on top of the Ruby programming language.
 This is the first time I've worked with Ruby.
 Jekyll uses Ruby substantially to generate static HTML webpages.